In the last article about CMake I’ve explained how to use CMake for embedded software development and how to use, for example, an external toolchain.

 With the help of Python and its libraries, it is possible to create a CLI with the following methods:

 Create a file (do not include the extension .py) in the root project directory.
-I’ve named it example.
+I’ve named it example

-My example file contains:
+My example

 #!/usr/bin/env python3